 Lately, we have been discussing the use of herbs in skincare.

-Using herbs to treat skin conditions and improve the overall health of the skin is nothing new, it is a practice that has been used for centuries.
+Using herbs to treat skin conditions and improve the skin’s overall health is nothing new; it is a practice that has been used for centuries.

 Healing Herbs for Skin Health

 Patches of redness, flaking, itching, and general irritation or sunburn can be really uncomfortable.
 Fortunately, nature’s most soothing herbs can heal distressed skin quickly.
 Chamomile, calendula, marshmallow, and allantoin are all-natural anti-inflammatories, with the power to reduce redness, itchiness, and swelling, and are a great alternative to cortisone.

 Green tea and allantoin contain a high concentration of catechins, which have strong antioxidant, and anti-ageing effects on the skin.
 They can also help to thicken the epidermis and speed the healing of wounds.
 Green tea also inhibits an enzyme in your skin that causes uneven pigmentation, which means fewer sunspots.”

 Nettle, Basil, Fennel, Sweet Thyme, Witch Hazel, and Lime flower, are all perfect examples of herbs that have a cleansing effect on the skin, they are found in the form of hydrosols which are often used in toners – depending on the skin concern they are being used for.

 Many herbs are naturally very moisturising; this is due to their high mucilage content.

 Marshmallow is one of those lovely natural emollients that impart a lovely silky smooth feel on the skin; it is also perfect for calming and soothing delicate stressed-out skin.
 Comfrey Symphytum Officinale has a very high mucilage content found in the root that offers deep moisturisation for dry skin.